 Student information will go home the first day of school for students moving into new buildings.
 The PIN will be different at each building; last year’s number will not work if they change locations.
 PIN numbers will be handed out during homeroom.
+This can be kept in a safe place or destroyed once the number is memorized.
 Students will be responsible to memorize the PIN and keep track of their account balance.
-The PIN is printed on a business card-sized form.
-This can be kept in a safe place or destroyed once the number is memorized.

 At the cashier, they enter their PIN on the keypad, and pay with money from their prepay account, with cash, or both.
 Students may have their names checked from a classroom roster instead of entering their PIN if needed.
 If students have enough money in their account, the price of the meal will be automatically deducted from the balance.

 Students eligible for free or reduced priced meals will also have to enter their PIN and will be provided with a meal at the proper charge and without identifying them as being free or reduced.

 Parents are responsible for the PRE-PAY account.
 Students are told when their account balance is low.

 If your account balance due reaches $25.00, until your balance due is resolved your child will be provided with an Alternate Meal instead of the standard breakfast or lunch entrée.
 This Alternate Meal will include all the components of a regular lunch but with a cheese sandwich in lieu of the standard entrée, and will be charged at regular price.